harshas-repo/cyberbat/README.md

 # Conclusion :

 We achieved 100% accurate results for detecting the air borne anomalies in the machinery at an industrial area for the given dataset.
 And we proposed a mesh network of edge devices using raspberry pi 4 coupled with microphones.
-Refer the python [notebook](https://github.com/harshas-repo/cyberbat/blob/main/cyberbat.ipynb) for relevant code and a model is created as .sva for reference.
+Refer the python [notebook](https://github.com/harshas-repo/cyberbat/blob/main/cyberbat.ipynb) for relevant code and a model is created as .sav or reference.